Thailand Digital Nomad Visa Guide (2024)

 You can do it online by visiting the official websites of each visa:

-If you don’t want to apply online, you can also visit some of Thailand’s embassies and submit your application in person.
+If you don’t want to apply online, you can also visit one of Thailand’s embassies and submit your application in person.

-Also, bear in mind that documents in the second phase of application for a Smart visa have to be submitted at the Thailand consulates, embassies, or The Immigration Bureau in Bangkok as we stated above.
+Also, if you’re going the online application route, bear in mind that documents necessary for the second phase of application for a Smart Visa have to be submitted at the Thailand consulates, embassies, or The Immigration Bureau in Bangkok, as we stated above.

 Which Thailand visa type is best for digital nomads?

-All things considered, the best visa type for digital nomads is the Thai Elite Visa because it does not have any income requirements.
+All things considered, the best visa type for digital nomads is the Destination Thailand Visa because it is tailored specifically to digital nomads.
+However, the $3,500 minimum monthly income requirement could be a big challenge for some.

 Costs you need to consider as a digital nomad in Thailand

-Life in Thailand is not so expensive for digital nomads — prices are mostly lower than in North America and Europe.
+On average, life in Thailand is not so expensive for digital nomads, as prices are mostly lower than in North America and Europe.

 Of course, if you enjoy going out to clubs, bars, or restaurants often, your expenses might be higher.